 On 23 October 1778, Chennamma, Queen of Kittur, a princely state in present Karnataka was born.
 She was one of the first Indians to lead an armed rebellion against the British.
 She is revered as one of the foremost women warriors and freedom fighters of India.
+Hence, it is important to read about her life and contribution for the UPSC exam history segment.

 - Chennamma was born in a small village called Kakati in Belagavi (Belgaum) District, Karnataka.